Te Mamaku Native Corridor Planting Project

 A plan has been drawn up for the whole length of the corridor, with identified priority blocks to start with and to seek appropriate funding.
 This is a long term project to run over years, if not several decades!

 What started in early 2022 with this simple idea has led to the first planting in winter 2022 of 1,800 trees done on 500 metres at the start of the project at the Tasman end.
-Thanks to the great support and funding of TET (Tasman Environmental Trust) and Restoring the Moutere through the Billion trees programme, people were able to envisage the direction in which the project is heading.
+Thanks to the great support and funding of TET (Tasman Environmental Trust) and Restoring the Moutere through the Billion trees programme, people were able to envisage the direction in which the project was heading.

 The winter planting season 2023 has seen the planting of a massive 12,000+ plants on Blocks 1 & 2.
 140+ big wilding pine trees had been felled, about 3 hectares of land been mulched and sprayed in October 2022 to prepare the site for this planting.
 While most of the planting itself had been done by contractors, 750+ volunteer hours went into putting plant guards on in several working bees with our group of dedicated volunteers.